"Every patient is unique so there is no ‘one size fits all’. Every appliance is made bespoke for that patient."

 You can try and plan your day but you have to be flexible.
 You never know what work will come through the door: a new appliance, a replacement one as the patient’s dog has eaten the previous one (!) or a necessary emergency appliance because a patient has had an accident and requires something to help hold everything in place while they heal.

 • The nature of my job means that I must sit for prolonged periods of time carrying out fine detailed work, so it is important to keep active when I can.
-I walk my dogs every day.
-I also kickbox which is a great way to relieve stress and have recently tried out yoga which is good for relaxation techniques.
-I enjoy listening to music and reading too.
+I attend the gym at least 5 days per week and participate in a variety of fitness events, including running marathons, ultra-events both at home and abroad and walking my dogs.

 • There are various areas within dental technology so you need to find an area to concentrate on that fits your skill set best.
 When training you will start out learning all the disciplines.
 This is very important as you need to understand about all the materials and techniques, the strengths and weaknesses of all the appliance types so that when you choose your preferred area, you know how your work will impact others.